This guide aims to help you:

 Spread the word on the forums.
 There is a section dedicated to the discussion of resolutions.
 You can make friends and get some critique on your law, which will let you make the edits necessary to give it an air of professionalism.

 Don't get too frustrated if your resolution doesn't make it to the voting floor.
 You can always try again.

-Influence is a game-determind categorization applied to each nation.
+Influence is a game-determined categorisation applied to each nation.
 A nation's influence is a measure of how 'well-respected' a nation is considered in its current region.
 Nations earn influence in a region the longer they remain there, and the more WA endorsements they have accumulated.
 When a nation leaves, though, its influence in that region will begin to decline.

 Influence serves an important gameplay purpose.
 The ability of WA Delegates to eject and ban nations from their region, and to password-protect it, is limited by their Influence.
 Delegates consume some of their Influence to exercise their power, so the more often the Delegate uses their influence, the more difficult it is for them to wield those powers in the future.

-When a nation moves to a region, it has no influence within that region.
+When a nation moves to a region, it does not influence within that region.
 Nations accrue influence in a region by remaining in the region, and by receiving endorsements from the region’s members.
-Arguably, being a member of the WA has no effect unless the nation gains endorsements, the more endorsements one gets, the more influence one will accrue.
+Arguably, being a member of the WA has no value unless the nation gains endorsements, the more endorsements one gets, the more influence one will accrue.

 The regional influence is equal to the sum of the national influence of all its members (updated each game-update (refer to Analysis)), and is displayed as a ranking on a scale ranging from ‘moderate’ to ‘Extremely High’.

 The national influence ranking (ranging from ‘Minnow’ to ‘Hermit’) is determined by the ratio of national influence to total regional influence and the previous WA update.